metalinspired/harpoon/README.md

     { desc = "Open harpoon window" })
 ```

-## ⇁ API
+## API

 You can define custom behavior of a harpoon list by providing your own calls.

-Here is a simple example where i create a list named `cmd` that takes the
+Here is a simple example where I create a list named `cmd` that takes the
 current line in the editor and adds it to harpoon menu.
 When
 `list:select(...)` is called, we take the contents of the line and execute it
 as a vim command